 Shear Load Connectors

-Concrete structures are designed with expansion and contraction joints at appropiate places to allow movement to take place.
+Concrete structures are designed with expansion and contraction joints at appropriate places to allow movement to take place.
 Dowels are used to transfer shear load across these joints.
 The design of the joint is important for the overall design of the structure to function correctly.

 Each connector is a two-part assembly comprising a sleeve and a dowel component.
 Installation is a fast and accurate process, drilling of either formwork or concrete is not equired.
 The sleeve is simply nailed to the formwork ensuring subsequent alignment of the dowel, essential for unhindered movement.